Hyon0930/MusicTechPapers/README.md

-#Overview
+# Music Technology Paper Archive

+##Overview
-##This git repo is to create archive of academic papers regarding music tschnologies.
+This git repo is to create archive of academic papers regarding music tschnologies.

-#Categoris
+##Categories and contents

-##This archive consists of following categories and subcategories.
+This archive consists of following categories and subcategories.

- aaaaa
+##How to contribute

+##Acknowledgement